 “Training Tomorrow’s Psychologist in the Discipline and Practice of Psychology in Rural Health Care Settings”

-For more information about the Central Region of HAPTC and application information for the 2016-2017 training year, see the Central Region Intern Brochure.
+For more information about the Central Region of HAPTC and application information for the 2016-2017 training year, see the Central Internship Brochure.

-For more information about the Great Lakes Region of HAPTC and application information for the 2016-2017 training year, see the Great Lakes Region Intern Brochure.
+For more information about the Great Lakes Region of HAPTC and application information for the 2016-2017 training year, see the Great Lakes Internship Brochure.